 A lot of people have a misconception about this question because of the fact that you do see hair coming off when you remove or tighten your extensions.
 The hair coming off is hair that you naturally already shed that was stuck in the bead, braid, or glue that the extensions were applied with.
 You naturally shed 50-200 strands of hair a day, that hair has nowhere to go when there are extensions applied over it.
 This is why regular tightenings are so important, they involve removing knots and tangles caused by natural hair shedding.

-Despite what you may hear, professional hair extensions should NEVER damage your hair, so long as they are applied correctly and professionally by an experienced and qualified hair extension specialist.
+Professional hair extensions should never damage your hair, so long as they are applied correctly and professionally by an experienced and qualified hair extension specialist.
 Hair extensions have been the subject of a great deal of negative press and have developed a poor reputation due to the many people who apply extensions without any quality training or experience, or by using a poor quality application technique.
 Many hairdressers often opt-in to providing hair extensions on the side of their normal cut and color business.
 It is very important to go to someone who specializes in hair extensions, not just offers them as a side service.
 Plenty of experience with hair extensions is a must in order to ensure that the stylist knows how all types of hair will react to hair extensions.

-My techniques are very safe, and providing that the correct care is taken of them they will not damage your hair.
+My techniques are very safe, and provided that the correct maintenance is followed, they will not damage your hair.
 Similarly, the removal procedure will not cause any damage to the natural hair, leaving it just as it was before they were applied.
 In fact, many clients find that their hair is in even better condition after wearing hair extensions, as the extra hair acts as a barrier, protecting their own hair from heated styling equipment and other external factors.